catalyst-cloud/catalystcloud-docs/source/cloud-orchestration.rst

  $ openstack stack event list mystack

-This information is useful to troubleshoot templates, as it allows you to identify whether they are producing the expected events and results.
+This information is useful for troubleshooting templates, as it allows you to identify whether they are producing the expected events and results.

 Individual events can be further analysed using the ``heat event-show``